Cortellucci Vaughan Hospital: Funding

 The project is funded by various sources.
 The land acquired from Canada's Wonderland were purchased via an $80 million debenture from the city of Vaughan, which implemented a property tax surcharge in 2009 to recoup the costs.
 The surcharge will be assessed until 2022.
 By 2008, approximately $4 million had been raised via a $200 voluntary developer levy on each newly constructed house in Vaughan.

 The Regional Municipality of York allocated $117 million for the project, and the Government of Ontario $58 million for planning, design, and tendering.
 About 90 percent of the construction costs was borne by the Government of Ontario, and the remainder was funded from donations from private sources, including residents and businesses.
 The community fundraising project, named "Exceptional Care Belongs Here" led by Greg Sorbara (who had donated $5 million himself), had a goal to raise $250 million, and to fund purchase of the furnishings and equipment, in addition to the 10 percent portion of the construction costs.
 The project received a $10 million donation from Magna International in October 2015, and $10 million from Vaughan businessman Vic De Zen and his wife Angelina in September 2016.
 In August 2017, the De Gasperis and Muzzo families jointly donated $15 million; the hospital's west wing was named the De Gasperis-Muzzo Tower in recognition of the families' contributions.
 In December 2017, Carlo Baldassarra and family donated $5 million.
+In June 2018, the hospital received a $20 million joint gift from the De Gasperis and Kohn families to help build the Giovanni De Gasperis and Eugene Kohn Learning Centre which was to be the most technologically advanced education facility within a Canadian community hospital.
 Early fundraising efforts were conducted by Vaughan Health Care Foundation, a charitable sister company of VHCC established in 2004; it raised $9 million, which DeGasperis said is in an irrevocable trust fund for the hospital, but which would not be given to the Mackenzie Health Foundation.
 In June 2019, the Cortellucci family made the largest single donation of $40 million, bringing the total amount raised to more than $160 million as part of the "Exceptional Care Belongs Here" campaign.
+In 2022, businessman David Braley donated $15 million, and the hospital’s east wing was named the David Braley Tower.

 In addition to direct donations, community fundraising is accomplished with events, such as the "Ride for Health" and annual fun runs including "Run for Vaughan" and "Richview Manor Strides for Stroke 5K Run/Walk.